The Rock and other stars promote positivity at MTV awards

 Daniel Levy shared a similar sentiment after winning the best comedic performance award for “Schitt’s Creek.”

-“If I’ve taken anything away from doing ‘Schitt’s Creek,’ it’s that kindness always wins, and love is best served unconditionally,” he said, wishing everyone a happy pride month.
+“If I’ve taken anything away from making ‘Schitt’s Creek,’ it’s that kindness always wins, and love is best served unconditionally,” he said, wishing everyone a happy pride month.

 Jada Pinkett Smith accepted the trailblazer award, presented to her by “Girls Trip” co-star Tiffany Haddish, and assured attendees that each of them are trailblazing by leading the way and fighting for others.